EyasuTeshome/shifttracker/becoming-a-remote-professional/set-agreements-with-your-group-project-team.md

 ## Using project updates to work better as a team

 This activity focuses on getting together with your group project team and setting your agreements together.
-Refer to earlier activities from today as needed for reminders of what group agreements are and how to make them, in particular your answers to the exercise in the activity, [Using project updates to work better as a team](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/using-project-updates-to-work-better-as-a-team.md).
+Refer to earlier activities from today as needed for reminders of what group agreements are and how to make them, in particular your answers to the exercise in the activity, [Using project updates to work better as a team](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/using-project-updates-to-work-better-as-a-team.md) and what you learned about group agreements in your [morning session today](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/morning-session-making-strong-teams-part-1.md).

 ## Exercise